joshparkerj/aqua-vantage/README.md

 - Adding about 18 more pages worth of content
 - tabbed page browsing
 - url history
+- more responsive css work on different sized browsers on desktop

 ## Completed Project To Dos: